 Most people won’t see a company’s life cycle assessment unless they’re an open, honest company or an individual makes a direct request.
 LCA’s are not a topic widely discussed by average consumers.
 However, it should be.
 This is an important factor to consider if we are to move closer to a circular economy.
 All of the business decision-makers, lawmakers, and citizens that are purchasing products for business and family should have a handle and baseline understanding of what their dollars and decisions are contributing to.

-PATHWATER’s Life Cycle Assessment - The ONLY carbon positive bottled water saving the planet
+PATHWATER’s Life Cycle Assessment - The ONLY bottled water with the power to save the planet

 This brings us to the juncture of single-use plastic bottled water and how PATHWATER was created to intentionally have an overall better life cycle than a single-use plastic bottle.
 Why?
 Primarily because of PATHWATER’s high reusability factor, which can be calculated to reduce an environmental footprint in a number of ways.
 Secondly, for the high recyclability of aluminum which dramatically lowers the overall energy necessary to keep a bottle in production.